dali-marka/docker-magento2-demo-apache/README.md

 Finally Apache is run.
 After it is running site can be connected to using a web browser.

+## use docker-compose to launch the setup
+Install docker-compose and then :

+    docker-compose up

 ## Using Magento 2

 Magento 2 is still under active development.
 A developer beta is due